j00shi/terminal/README.md

 _If you only want a greeting in certain terminals you can set it up like so: `[[ "$TERM_PROGRAM" == "ghostty" ]] && ~/Code/terminal/run.sh`.
 The greeting will only appear in Ghostty in this case._

 > [!tip]
 > The advantage of a link is that it automatically updates the config on `git pull`.
+Must be a hard link!

 ## Dependencies